 TYPE OF ACCIDENT INVOLVED CITATION ISSUED TO THE CMV DRIVER TEST MUST BE PERFORMED BY EMPLOYER

-Human fatality Yes Yes
+Illumon fatalitu Yes Yes

-No Yes
+Human fatality No Yes

-Bodily injury with immediate medical treatment away from the scene Yes Yes
+Bodily injury with immediate medical treatment away Yes Yes

-No No
+from the scene No No

-Disabling damage to any motor vehicle requiring tow away Yes Yes
+Disabling damage to any motor vehicle requiring tow Yes Yes

-No No
+away No No

 A driver who is subject to a post-accident alcohol test after a wreck is prohibited from using alcohol for eight hours following the wreck.
-49 CF.R. § 382.209 an employer's drivers.
+49 C.F.R. § 382.209

+An employer also must conduct random drug and alcohol testing throughout the year.
+These unannounced, random-testing programs must accomplish alcohol testing for at least 10 percent of an employer's drivers and drug testing for at least 50 percent of an employer's drivers.
 49 C.F.R. § 382.305.
 An employer is further required to test a driver for alcohol or controlled substances any time the employer "has reasonable suspicion to believe" the driver has violated the prohibitions relating to controlled substances or alcohol.
 49 C.F.R. § 382.307.
 A driver who has violated FMCSA drug or alcohol rules must submit to return-to-duty testing by the employer in accordance with the requirements of 49 C.F.R. §§ 40.281 through 40.313.
 See 49 C.F.R. § 382.309.